bjsmith3185/Jr_Dev_Portfolio/README.md

 todo:

+1/7/19
+media query between 999 and 768, the project page has distorted images

+below 1024 need to add space at the top and between elements

+above 1024, most of it looks good.

 look for new "project link" buttons to replace arrows what links need to be on the left side of home page?